zhihuiqau/intro-gispro/index.md

 ## Acknowledgments

-This book was written using [MyST Markdown](https://mystmd.org) and compiled using [Typst](https://github.com/typst/typst) with the[ min-book](https://github.com/mayconfmelo/min-book) template.
+This book was written using [MyST Markdown](https://mystmd.org) and compiled using [Typst](https://github.com/typst/typst) with the[min-book](https://github.com/mayconfmelo/min-book) template.
 Credits to developers and maintainers of the Typst and MyST Markdown projects.
 Special thanks to [@mayconfmelo](https://github.com/mayconfmelo) for the [min-book](https://github.com/mayconfmelo/min-book) template and their help with customizing the template for this book.